Robert Stevenson (filmmaker): British films

 Stevenson started to write scripts, providing the story of Balaclava (1928).
 He also worked on the scripts for Greek Street (1930), The Ringer (1931), Night in Montmartre (1931), The Calendar (1931), Michael and Mary (1931) with Edna Best and Herbert Marshall and Sunshine Susie (1931) with Jack Hulbert, Lord Babs (1932), The Faithful Heart (1932) with Best and Marshall, and Love on Wheels (1932) with Hulbert.

 Stevenson's debut feature film as director was a Jack Hulbert–Cicely Courtneidge musical, Happy Ever After (1932), a co-production shot in Germany and produced by Eric Pommer.
 He also wrote the British-German co productions F.P.1 (1933) and Early to Bed (1933).

 Stevenson went on to write and direct Falling for You (1933) with Hulbert and Courtneidge, and did some uncredited direction on The Camels Are Coming (1934) with Hulbert.
 On that film he met Anna Lee, who became his wife in 1935.
 He was a producer on Little Friend (1934).

-Stevenson worked as writer on Thunder in the East (1934) and The Only Girl (1934) with Charles Boyer.
+Stevenson worked as writer on Thunder in the East (1934) and The Only Girl (1933) with Charles Boyer.

 Stevenson received acclaim for Tudor Rose (1936), a film of the Lady Jane Grey story which Stevenson wrote and directed.
 He directed The Man Who Changed His Mind (1936) with Boris Karloff and Anna Lee, then another with Hulbert, Jack of All Trades (1936).

 Stevenson wrote Windbag the Sailor (1936) for Will Hay and Paradise for Two (1937) for Hulbert.

 Stevenson directed the action adventure movie King Solomon's Mines (1937) with Lee, Cedric Hardwicke and Paul Robeson.
 He did a science fiction film with Lee, Non-Stop New York (1937).

 Stevenson went to Gainbsorough to do Owd Bob (1938) with Will Fyffe, The Ware Case (1938) with Clive Brook, Young Man's Fancy (1939) with Lee, and Return to Yesterday (1940) with Brook and Lee.
 He worked on the script for most of the latter films.
+Michael Balcon wrote the last two films "did not really come off" calling Stevenson:

+A man of high intellectual capacity—his academic record at Cambridge was outstanding and alternative careers were certainly open to him— Bob had set his heart on films and up to this point his record had been very good indeed.
+By absolute conviction of conscience he was against war and was a deeply troubled man at this time.